trishh088/Analysis-of-Vaccination-Rates-in-California/README.md

 using Time series data from the World Health Organization reporting vaccination rates in the U.S. for five common vaccines and California public school districts from 2017 data collection along with data from about 7,381 individual schools.
-Given the world’s recent exposure to COVID-19, we know now more than ever how vaccinations can curb the spread of virus and saves lives, and in this project I analyzed and see how different factors like poverty, religion, medical factors affect vaccinations.
+Given the world’s recent exposure to COVID-19, we know now more than ever how vaccinations can curb the spread of virus and saves lives, and in this project I analyzed and saw how different factors like poverty, religion, medical factors affect vaccinations.
 The whole analysis was conduted using R programming using R-studio.